tomtom/autolinker_vim/README.md

-*autolinker.txt*       Automatic links for any filetype (e.g. for a markdown/latex based wiki)
-                Author: Thomas Link, micathom AT gmail com?subject=vim

 Features:

-- Call |:Autolinkbuffer| to enable autolinker for the current buffer or check the definitions of |g:autolinker_filetypes| and
+- Call `:Autolinkbuffer` to enable autolinker for the current buffer or check the definitions of `g:autolinker_filetypes` and `g:autolinker_patterns`.
-  |g:autolinker_patterns|.
 - Jump to files in the current directory
 - Jump to files in 'path'
 - Jump to tags